danibalo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Diplays first 10 lines of /etc/passwd
+displaying the third line of iacta file